 The officers then ordered the group to kneel down and wait.
 They had to remain kneeling for around 25min.
 After that, the group was ordered to get up and into a white van without any windows which had been hidden between the trees.
 The respondent recalls it was a Fiat.

 The group of 11 was ordered to get into the back of the van, which was empty of other people and had no seats.
-They were driven for around one hour, which likely took them to a location around Tychero.

 The driving was described as reckless, and “the longest part [of the way] was on a paved road and a bit on unpaved roads”.

 The vehicle stopped at a detention site which was surrounded by a high fence, around 4m high, with barbed wire on top.
 The respondent could not see any buildings nearby.
 Two or three police cars, white with blue stripes and writing, as well as a white pickup without markings were parked in front of the detention site.
 There were 7 or 8 officers at this detention site.
 Some of them were wearing the blue Greek police uniform, others plain sage green uniforms.
 All of the officers were wearing balaclavas.

 According to the respondent, as the group was exiting the van, an officer who was holding a branch used it to hit everyone while getting out of the car.
 “He screamed at us to keep our eyes looking at the ground while hitting us”.
 When asked for clarification, the respondent explains that only the men were hit, not the women, but also the 16-year-old (male) minor.